nguyendylan164-droid/4337-Project-2/devlog.md

 6:19 PM

 This session, I need helper predicates before I can start "find-exit/2".
 Specifically, accessing a cell, finding the start, and getting the maze's dimensions.
 I am going to implement "cell" and "find_start".

+7:19 PM

+I created the "cell/4" and "find_start/3" predicates, which access a cell and find the start of the maze, respectively.
+Initially, this session was challenging until I started digging and found a built-in predicate: "nth0(index, list, element", which returns an element at the index of a list.
+This predicate helped simplify the session.
+In the next session, I will do the maze validation required by the project.